Trizzzio/Efficient-portfolios-and-estimation-uncertainty/README.md

 # Efficient-portfolios-and-estimation-uncertainty
+This is an exercise I create as a Teaching Assistant for the Course "Advanced Empirical Finance".
 The goal of this exercise is to 1) Find the standard (Markowitz) efficient porfolio 2) Show how estimation uncertainty can impact optimal portfolio weights.
 The exercise is coded in R using mostly packages within the tidyverse.

 LoadingDataplusSharpeRatios: